PM Modi offers prayers at Ram temple in Ayodhya, holds roadshow - ExBulletin

 PM Modi offers prayers at Ram temple in Ayodhya, holds roadshow

-On May 5, Prime Minister Narendra Modi offered prayers at the Ram temple in Ayodhya before starting a roadshow in the holy city.
+Prime Minister Narendra Modi on Sunday offered prayers at the Ram temple in Ayodhya and held a roadshow, in his first visit to the holy city since the consecration at the shrine on January 22.

-“This is Prime Minister Narendra Modi's first visit to the Ram temple in Ayodhya after the 'pran pratishtha' (consecration) ceremony held on January 22,” said VHP media in-charge Sharad Sharma .
-PTI.
+At a televised ceremony two days before the third phase of the Lok Sabha elections, Modi was seen prostrating himself before the idol Ram Lalla.

+Earlier in the day, he had addressed rallies in Etawah and Sitapur.

 The entrance doors of the temple were decorated with flowers, with the “Om” formed from yellow petals.
 Replicas of a bow and arrow made from flowers have also been seen at various places.

-According to the Shri Ram Janmabhoomi Teerth Kshetra, Ram Lalla seated in the temple wore a light pink outfit on May 5.
+According to the Shri Ram Janmabhoomi Teerth Kshetra, Ram Lalla sitting in the temple wore a light pink outfit on Sunday.

+“The hearts of the people of Ayodhya are as big as Lord Shri Ram.
+Greetings to the people who came to give blessings during the road show!,” Modi said in a message on X.

-Voting in Faizabad Lok Sabha seat, under which Ayodhya district falls, will be held in the fifth phase of Lok Sabha elections on May 20.
+Voting for the Faizabad Lok Sabha seat, under which Ayodhya district falls, will be held in the fifth phase of elections on May 20.

 The Prime Minister embarked on the roadshow after offering prayers at the temple.
 Uttar Pradesh Chief Minister Yogi Adityanath and BJP candidate from Faizabad Lallu Singh accompanied him.